delfimov/anonychat/README.md

 ## How to deploy

 1. Prerequesites: Linux Server, Nginx, PHP 7.1+, Composer.
-1. Copy project files or `git clone` to your server.
+1. Copy the project files or `git clone` to your server.
 1. Run `composer install --no-dev --prefer-dist --optimize-autoloader --classmap-authoritative` to install workerman and wind up the autoload.
 1. Set up Nginx configuration for your domain.
 1. Get SSL certificates ([Let's Encript](https://letsencrypt.org/) is ok) and make symlinks to `./var/certificates`.